simonjordan557/record-of-progress/README.md

 As I progress through my self-taught coding journey, I'll post my progress here.

+Check the Dev_Diary.txt file for details of my progress.

 I intend to use this as:

 - A motivational diary tool to inspire me to write new code every day.